dannystewart/polykit/src/polykit/env/README.md

 ## Environment Loading Strategy

-Enviromancer uses a sophisticated hierarchical approach to loading environment variables:
+PolyEnv uses a sophisticated hierarchical approach to loading environment variables:

 1. Loads from `.env` files in parent directories (up to user's home directory)
 2. Loads from the current directory's `.env` file